 The exquisite masterplan boasts a French classical style with beautiful courtyard gardens and seven majestic fountains.
-Bordering the Phoenix Peak mountainside, each terrace garden is made more special by the grade changes and elevations that create natural vantage points for stunning views.
+Bordering the Phoenix Peak mountainside, the grade changes and elevations create natural vantage points for gardens with stunning views.

 From the moment you enter the roundabout with the magnificent arched gateway to the property, you know you are somewhere grand.
 Elaborate paving and granites of different finishes make up the hardscape, while courtyard gardens surround various “neighborhoods” inside.